Is your MS Access Database running slow from last few days? Or does it taking longer time to get loaded or to perform any task?

 Hence, to ensure smooth functioning of Access and avoid any database problems you must avoid the corruption and maintain the Access database on regular basis.

-Tips To Speed Up the Performance of the Access Database
+How To Speed Up Access Database Performance

-Tip #1: Split The Database
+Tip #2: Split The Database

 By default, MS Access saves your data and user interface object at one place.
 But as per some developer, if you split these single files into two places – one with user interface object and one with data, it helps in improving the performance.
 User work in the front end that is consist of user interface objects that recover data as required that is linked from back-end.
 Splitting the database improves the performance but it is not always the same case.